Five Tibetan Rites: Origins

 Kelder claimed that the rites were more than 2,500 years old, but there is no evidence to support this claim.
-Some of the movements have similarities to Tibetan trul khor (yantra yoga), but the rites do not integrate breath with the movement, which is fundamental to yantra yoga.
+Some of the movements have similarities to Tibetan trul khor (yantra yoga), but only some versions of the rites integrate breath with the movement, which is fundamental to yantra yoga.
 Tibetans have not recognized the rites as being authentic Tibetan practices.
 John Michael Greer, a writer on occult topics, described the rites as inspired by Indian spiritual practices but of American origin.
 Greer writes that the dietary advice in the booklet is similar to the contemporary Hay diet, and that the second, third, fourth, and fifth rites seem similar to hatha yoga as described by American books published in the early 1900s as part of the physical culture movement, which was influenced by German-American gymnastics clubs.
 Greer also draws a connection between the first rite and the American spiritualist movement.